cdave1/davidpetrie.com/src/pages/projectArchive.md

 ## FTGLES

 FTGLES is a C++ library for rendering truetype and opentype fonts on mobile operating systems with OpenGL ES 1.1.
 It's a port of <a href="http://sourceforge.net/projects/ftgl/">FTGL</a>.
+I still maintain FTGLES.

 The code includes several demo iPhone applications.
 * [FTGLES on github](http://github.com/cdave1/ftgles)